zeplar-exe/templar-blog/_posts/2022-12-13-writing-a-cli-testing-framework-postmortem.markdown

 <br/>

 So what was the solution?
 Just make it a haphazard NUnit extension.
-Easy, and less code for me in general.
-Now to actually flesh it out...
+There was really nothing special about my "framework".
+You could run Cmd commands, and I had a few assertions in place, but there was no real reason to make it separate from everything else.